ipfs/ipfs-docs/docs/how-to/peering-with-content-providers.md

 # Peering with content providers

 IPFS allows you to request data from any IPFS node with a copy using the data's [CID][cid-explainer] or content identifier.
-This process usually involves a lookup on the [distributed hash table][dht-explainer] and may also require establishing new connections to the nodes storing the content.
+This process usually involves a lookup on the [distrubuted hash table][dht-explainer] and may also require establishing new connections to the nodes storing the content.

 If you're running an IPFS node that serves many requests, like a public HTTP gateway, for example, you may be able to speed up queries by maintaining long-lived connections to nodes that provide a large volume of data.